Worst-Crypto-Projects/kify-protocol/README.md

 - [ ] accept block if it is correct,
 - [ ] run this check whenether a (NEW - not during syncing) block is sent to you.

+## How to implement?
+This code snippet currently only works with turtlecoin forks (cryptoNote based) but i may add support for other coins in the future.
+I may be able to get this pull requested into turtlecoin in which case you would be able to merge updaes from trtl into your fork. other wise just replace your core.cpp, currency.cpp,AddBlockErrors.h and AddBlockErrorCondition.h with the ones provided and add kify.c and kify.h to your CryptoNotCore folder. \or you can fork keg directly and have all the latest updates only a pr away